cloki0610/CI-Portfolio-Project-5/README.md

 Problem fixed after it was spotted.
 - Some type error was found and fixed.
 - Some close tag dulicate because of IDE auto-input feature, I spot these error by W3 HTML validator and fix it after that.
+- Overflow problem cause by font size and padding.
+Related css and bootstrap was change fix most of these problems, I tried my best to solve all of it.

 <br>